Commercial Real Estate Closings

 - Subordination, Non-Disturbance and Attornment (“SNDA”) Agreements signed by each tenant;

-- An ALTA lender’s title insurance policy with required endorsements, including, among others, an ALTA 3.1 Zoning Endorsement (modified to include parking) [or if a multi-tenant property, an ALTA 3.0 Zoning Endorsement (modified to include parking), ALTA Endorsement No. 4 (Contiguity Endorsement insuring the mortgaged property constitutes a single parcel with no gaps or gores), and ALTA Access Endorsement No. 17 (insuring that the mortgaged property has access to public streets and ways for vehicular and pedestrian traffic);
+- An ALTA lender’s title insurance policy with required endorsements, including, among others, an ALTA 3.1 Zoning Endorsement (modified to include parking and loading, if applicable) [or if a multi-tenant property, an ALTA 3.0 Zoning Endorsement (modified to include parking), ALTA Endorsement No. 4 (Contiguity Endorsement insuring the mortgaged property constitutes a single parcel with no gaps or gores), and ALTA Access Endorsement No. 17 (insuring that the mortgaged property has access to public streets and ways for vehicular and pedestrian traffic);

 - Copies of all documents of record which are to remain as encumbrances following closing, including all easements, restrictions, party-wall agreements and other similar items;

-- A current Plat of Survey prepared in accordance with 2011 Minimum Standard Detail Requirements for ALTA/ACSM Land Title Surveys certified to the lender, Buyer and the title insurer, including items 1 through 4, 6(a), 7(a), 7(b)(1), 8 through 10(a), 11(a) and 14 from the Surveyor’s “Optional Survey Responsibilities and Specifications” referred to as “Table A”;
+- A current Plat of Survey prepared in accordance with 2016 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys certified to the lender, Buyer and the title insurer, including items 1 through 4, 6(b), 7(a), 7(b)(1), 8 through 10(a) and 14 from the Surveyor’s “Optional Survey Responsibilities and Specifications” referred to as “Table A”;

-- A Property Condition Assessment Report [ASTM Standard 2018] to evaluate the structural integrity of improvements and general physical condition of the property.
+- A Property Condition Assessment Report, ideally prepared in accordance with ASTM Standard E2018-15, to evaluate the structural integrity of improvements and general physical condition of the property.

 To be sure, there will be other requirements and deliveries the Buyer will be expected to satisfy as a condition to obtaining funding of the purchase money loan, but the items listed above are virtually universal.
 If the parties do not draft the purchase contract to accommodate timely delivery of these items to lender, the chances of closing the transaction are greatly reduced.